Chartrnh/Project-2-Should-we-solely-rely-on-the-recommended-standard-drink-size-/AnalysisProcess.md

 Each will be tried out and graphed to see which one is the most fitted one compared to the original model

 2. Machine Learning - SLR
-We will put each transformation in comparison with the simple LRM to observe any improvement.
+From the condition check from the simple LRM before, there are three criterias that were not met.
+Therefore, we will solely focus on those three criterias when putting each transformation in comparison with the simple LRM and observe any changes or improvements.
 - First is logarithm of BAC+1 or log(BAC+1)

 ![image](https://user-images.githubusercontent.com/108549500/198208433-cda382bc-db00-4a34-99f8-86546ac6c82b.png)